Maharashtrian cuisine: Contemporary lunch and dinner menus

-Rural lunch and dinner menus
+Traditional lunch and dinner menus

 In the inland areas of Maharashtra such as Desh, Khandesh, Marathwada and Vidarbha, the traditional staple was bhakri with a combination of dal, vegetables, or commonly the chickpea flour based pithale.
 The bhakri is increasingly replaced by wheat-based chapatis.

 In the Konkan coastal area, boiled rice and rice bhakri, nachni bhakri is the staple, with a combination of the vegetable and non-vegetable dishes described in the lunch and dinner menu.

 Methods and equipment

 Open stove cooking is the most commonly used cooking method.
 The traditional three-stone chulha has largely been replaced by kerosene or gas stoves.
 A stove may be used for cooking in many different ways: